 Think of how your quality of life could be improved by having quick and easy access to your choice of parks, right near your front door!
 Even more so if you are a dog owner.
 Fresh air and exercise abound!

-It’s not always easy to find a residence that reflects your personality and that is located in a neighbourhood designed for your lifestyle - but this is a great blank canvas!
-This Pristine Perch Overlooking Liberty Village is NOW LEASED at $2000/mo!
+This Pristine Perch Overlooking Liberty Village is now leased, but take a peek anyway!
+For the budget-conscious renter, it’s not always easy to find a residence that reflects your personality and that is located in a neighbourhood designed for your lifestyle, is it?

 Here’s a selection of other blogs we’ve written on Toronto’s fab green spaces!